History of Neil Gaiman in Timeline

 1990: Publication of Good Omens

-1993: Contracted to write Spawn issue
+1993: Contracted to write a Spawn issue

-In 1993, Neil Gaiman was contracted by Todd McFarlane to write a single issue of "Spawn", for Image Comics.
+In 1993, Neil Gaiman was contracted by Todd McFarlane to write a single issue of "Spawn" for Image Comics.

-March 1996: The Sandman series concluded
+March 1996: Conclusion of The Sandman Series

-In March 1996, The Sandman series concluded.
+In March 1996, The Sandman series concluded after 75 issues, which have been collected into 12 volumes.

 Loading Video...

-1996: Co-edited The Sandman: Book of Dreams
+1996: The Sandman: Book of Dreams

 Loading Video...

-1996: Publication of Neverwhere Novelisation
+1996: Neverwhere Novelisation

 In 1996, Neil Gaiman's novelisation of his teleplay for the BBC mini-series Neverwhere was published as his first solo novel.